Covert listening device: Remotely activated mobile phone microphones

 Mobile phone (cell phone) microphones can be activated remotely, without any need for physical access.
 This "roving bug" feature has been used by law enforcement agencies and intelligence services to listen in on nearby conversations.
 A United States court ruled in 1988 that a similar technique used by the FBI against reputed former Gulfport, Mississippi, cocaine dealers after having obtained a court order was permissible.
 Not only microphones but also seemingly innocuous motion sensors, which can be accessed by third-party apps on Android and iOS devices without any notification to the user, are a potential eavesdropping channel in smartphones.

 With the Covid-19 pandemic came an increase in remote work spurring on a new advent of Employee Monitoring Software which remotely collects many forms of data from laptops and smartphones issued by employers, including webcam and microphone data, raising concerns that a new era of corporate spying has shifted the power balance between workers and businesses.

 Automobile computer systems

 In 2003, the FBI obtained a court order to surreptitiously listen in on conversations in a car through the car's built-in emergency and tracking security system.
-A panel of the 9th Circuit Court of Appeals prohibited the use of this technique because it involved deactivating the device's security features.
+A panel of the 9th Circuit Court of Appeals prohibited the use of this technique because it involved deactivating the system's security features.